huntdatacenter/docs/docs/govern-science/tingweek/README.md

 ---
-title: Tingweek
+title: Introduction
 category: Tingweek
 permalink: /govern-science/tingweek/
 sidebarDepth: 1
 description: This section list information and questions for the HUNT Cloud Tingweek.
 ---

-# Ting week
+# HUNT Cloud Tingweek

 **We appoint time three times per year to meet for information, feedback and discussions on how to develop the services in HUNT Cloud to better elevate science.
 We call these gatherings Tings.**

 We arrange a layered set of Tings for distinct groups in our community.
 The meetings are spread out over one week in the winter, spring and autumn.
-We call these weeks "Ting weeks".
+We call these weeks "Tingweeks".

 [[toc]]

-::: tip Next Ting week
+::: tip Next Tingweek

 - **Lab ting**: Tuesday 14 February 2023 - 2 to 4 p.m.
 CET
 - **Data space ting**: Wednesday 15 February 2023 - 9 to 11 a.m.
 CET